wandersonwhcr/k8s-examples/kube-api-exporter/README.md

 is configured with `ca.crt` and `token` from Service Account, related with a Cluster Role that allows Deployment listing on Kubernetes API.

-A Probe resource configures Prometheus execute requests on this JSON Exporter using Kubernetes API Deployment endpoint as target and `deployment` module.
+A Probe resource configures Prometheus to execute requests on this JSON Exporter using Kubernetes API Deployment endpoint as target and `deployment` module.

 After this, Prometheus API can be used to retrieve